Self-Directed IRA Prohibited Transactions Made Simple

 Because there is no list of “approved investments” in retirement accounts as defined by the IRS, you’ll have to know what you can’t invest in.
 That’s the first key distinction.
 But here are some other things you should know as you explore the types of investments you can’t keep within a retirement account:

-• Collectibles are a no-go.
-“Collectibles” is a broad term referring to art, gems, or even wine—the kinds of things you might keep in your home as a personal investment.
-But because these are not easy to valuate, they make poor retirement investments, which is why the IRS prohibits collectibles like these.
-Note: this also extends to some types of precious metals, such as personal holdings, precious metals of low purity, and jewelry.
+• “Collectibles” is a broad term referring to art, gems, or even wine.
+Think of it as the kinds of things you might keep in your home as a personal investment.
+However, these are not easy to valuate, they make poor retirement investments.
+This is why the IRS prohibits collectibles like these.
+Note: this also extends to some types of precious metals.
+(Ex: personal holdings, precious metals of low purity, and jewelry.)

-• Avoid investing in S-corporations.
-This one can be a little complicated.
+• This one can be a little complicated.
 Allowable shareholders in Subchapter S corporations do not include IRAs, which means that since your IRA is technically what would own the shares, this is not allowable if you’re looking to invest with a Self-Directed IRA—or any IRA for that matter.

-• Life insurance.
-Life insurance is something many people think of as a long-term investment.
+• Life insurance is something many people think of as a long-term investment.
 And while there’s no harm in thinking of it in those terms, you can’t think of it as a valid IRA investment, as they’re not allowed within an IRA.
 After all, the IRA is a separate entity; owning life insurance on you personally would be separate from the IRA’s purpose.

 As you come to understand IRAs, you’ll likely find that it comes down to a basic rule of thumb: keep your personal investments and your IRA investments separate.